This recipe combines the best of all strategies to help kids eat healthy foods – even straws!

 - I served the soup first, before the rest of the meal even showed up on the table.

 To find the soup recipe, I followed the strategy that I outline in Better Than a Box for creating one’s own dish, and I used a few recipes online plus recipes the author of French Kids Eat Everything listed in the back of her book, and I cobbled together something I thought my family would like.
-I present to you the magic asparagus soup, which did, incredibly, meet the goal I set out to accomplish.
+I present to you the magic green soup, which did, incredibly, meet the goal I set out to accomplish.
 I love it when a plan comes together…

 - 2 Tbs. olive oil or butter